oferfive/Should_i_move_my_money/Readme.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free fork, create a new branch, commit and submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
+## Acknowledgments & Disclaimer

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - Charts are rendered using [Recharts](https://recharts.org/).
+- This tool was built out of good will, and the creator does not hold responsibility for any decisions made using this tool, as mistakes might occur.